 See illustration here https://invir-lazarev.livejournal.com/2593.html

 The cat Manka had lived in the zoo for a long time.
-Once, when she was still a little wet kitten, she had been dropped into a cage of the fierce she-wolf Fury.
-Even the zookeepers were afraid of the she-wolf - she snarled and lunged at people, attacked the bars of the cage and had escaped twice.
-The kitten seemed to be doomed to die, but not long before that, the she-wolf had given birth to four squeaky gray fur balls.
-Fury did not notice that there were more cubs in her lair at first, and then she licked the fluffy foster child and fed Manka as her own.
+Once, when she was still a little kitten, she had been dropped into the cage of the fierce she-wolf Fury.
+Even the zookeepers were afraid of the she-wolf - she snarled and lunged at people, attacking the bars of the cage and escaping from it twice.
+The kitten seemed doomed to die, but not long before that, the she-wolf had given birth to four squeaky gray fur balls.
+Fury did not notice that there were more cubs in her lair at first, and then, after a while, she began to lick the fluffy foster child and feed Manka as her own.

 The amazing family was photographed, they talked about it in the newspapers and even tried to record them on film for a local TV channel, but Fury lived up to her name and tore the operator's pants to pieces.
-The idyll did not last long - the matured wolf cubs were sent to other zoos and the she-wolf suddenly died from some kind of lightning-fast canine infection.
+This idyllic state of affairs did not last long - the wolf cubs, once mature, were sent to other zoos, and the she-wolf died all of a sudden from a fast-acting canine infection.

-Manka stayed at the zoo.
-She lived free-range, walked around the paths and cages, dignifiedly accepted offerings from guests and masterly dodged those wishing to stroke her luxuriant spotted fur - life in the cage made the cat unfriendly to people.
+However, Manka stayed at the zoo.
+She lived free-range, walked around the paths and cages, dignifiedly accepting offerings from guests and masterfully dodging those wishing to stroke her luxuriant spotted fur - life in the cage made the cat unfriendly to people.
 She also had her own night house behind the pavilion of the forest-dwellers.
 There, in a wooden house with a secure roof and a bedding of fragrant hay, Manka had kittens twice a year.
-All her kittens were beautiful, strong and grew up into excellent mouse-catchers.
+All her kittens were beautiful, strong, and grew up to become excellent mouse-catchers.
 That was her job.
-She was caring, gentle and wise, and she gave plenty of milk.
-Therefore, together with her kittens, she fed foster-children of various breeds as well.
-Manka fed the orphans without a murmur: funny little hedgehogs with naked bellies and soft spines, fat fluffy rabbits, striped raccoons, cute squirrel pups and even a little wolf cub - he was born weak, and the she-wolf had abandoned him.
-The zoo staff called Manka “Heroic mother”.
+She was caring, gentle, and wise, and she gave plenty of milk.
+Therefore, in addition to her own kittens, she fed foster-children of various breeds as well.
+Manka fed the orphans without a complaint murmur: funny little hedgehogs with naked bellies and soft spines, fat fluffy rabbits, striped raccoons, cute squirrel pups and even a little wolf cub - he was born weak, and the she-wolf had abandoned him.
+The zoo staff called Manka the “heroic mother”.
 They praised and pampered her.
-The cat was perfect mother - she licked the offspring, taught them to take care of their fur, to use the litter box, hiss at enemies and look scornfully at the human race.
+The cat was indeed the perfect mother - she licked her offspring, taught them to take care of their fur, to use the litter box, hissed at enemies and looked scornfully at the human race.
 She got really good at it.

 She found her new foster son while doing her regular rounds in the incubator.
-Eggs of emus, cassowaries and some other exotic birds had been brought to the zoo about a month before, and chicks could be coming any day.
-Manka didn't care about the birds, but she heard a squeak and reacted quickly.
+Eggs of emus, cassowaries and some other exotic birds had been brought to the zoo about a month before, and the chicks could be hatching in any day.
+Manka didn't care about the birds, but once she heard a squeak, she reacted quickly.

 He was a black, wet baby animal of an unknown breed, a little smaller than the cat itself.
-His skin gave off heat like a furnace.
+His body was hot like a furnace.
 He opened his mouth pitifully and clearly wanted to go to his mother.
 Without hesitation, Manka grabbed the baby by the scruff of his neck and dragged him to her house.
 The kittens were not too happy with their new brother, but their mother explained the rules of behavior to them with a slap.